Prince-PT/Trustvault/Contracts/README.md

 TrustVault is built on a modular Web3 stack with five key layers working together to enable secure, private, and verifiable proof-of-authenticity.
 1. Frontend (Next.js)
-Built with Next.js, React, and Wagmi, the frontend handles wallet connection, local file hashing (SHA-256), metadata generation, and interaction with smart contracts.
+Built with React, and Wagmi, the frontend handles wallet connection, local file hashing (SHA-256), metadata generation, and interaction with smart contracts.
 No file ever leaves the client — ensuring privacy and trustless operation.
 2. Smart Contract Layer
 Written in Solidity, the contract stores the file hash, metadata, and timestamp mapped to the user’s wallet.
 It emits verification events and allows public proof validation or ownership transfer.
 This layer ensures immutability and authenticity.
 3. Blockchain Layer
-Deployed on Ethereum L2 networks (Base, Linea, Arbitrum), it maintains an immutable, decentralized record of proofs and timestamps — ensuring transparent and permanent verification.
+Deployed on Ethereum, it maintains an immutable, decentralized record of proofs and timestamps — ensuring transparent and permanent verification.
-4. Off-chain Storage (Optional)
-Uses IPFS or Filecoin for storing metadata or thumbnails linked to on-chain records.
-This keeps storage costs low while maintaining decentralization and data integrity.
 5. Verification & Privacy Layer
 Supports hash-based authenticity checks and optional ZK-proof verification — allowing users to prove file ownership without revealing content.